sdk451/symbolic_ai/docs/stories/epic-2-story-1-expanded-demo-library.md

 - [ ] Dashboard performance maintained with expanded demo library
 - [ ] User testing completed for demo discovery and execution
 - [ ] Documentation updated with new demo portfolio

+### Required Updates for New Demo Stories

+**Demo Portfolio Updates Required**:
+- [ ] Update demo portfolio to reflect the three new implemented demos (Stories 1.5, 1.6, 1.7)
+- [ ] Adjust demo count expectations (now have 6 active demos instead of 3)
+- [ ] Update demo categorization and persona targeting for new demos
+- [ ] Ensure n8n workflow integration for new demo types
+- [ ] Update demo library documentation to include new demo types
+- [ ] Verify demo discovery and filtering works with expanded library

 ## Risk and Compatibility Check